It is the aim of Impington Village College to make the examination experience as stress-free and successful as possible for all candidates.

 Q. What do I do if there’s a clash on my timetable?

-- The school will re-schedule papers (on the same day) where there is a clash of subjects.
+- The college will re-schedule papers (on the same day) where there is a clash of subjects.
 Candidates with clashes will normally sit one paper then have a break during which they will be supervised and must not have any communication with other candidates - they will then sit the second subject paper (a third paper may follow on occasions).
 Revised times will be shown on your individual candidate timetable.
 It may be necessary for you to bring a packed lunch if you have exams in both morning and afternoon as you will have to remain in isolation until both examinations are completed.
 If in doubt consult the Examinations Officer.

 Q. What do I do if I think I have the wrong paper?